Qualytics/userguide/docs/add-datastores/oracle.md

 If the credentials and provided details are verified, a success message will be displayed indicating that the connection has been verified.

-!!! note
-    By clicking on the Finish button, it will create the Datastore and skip the configuration of an Enrichment Datastore.

 ### Option II: Use an Existing Connection

 If the toggle for **Use an existing connection** is turned on, then this will prompt you to configure the source datastore using the existing connection details.